ShadowySuperStacker/ark-web-wallet/README.md

 - Receive funds via your VTXO pubkey
 - Manage and view your VTXOs
 - Refresh VTXOs in rounds
-- Send payments to various destinations
+- Send payments to various destinations:
+  - Other Ark users (via VTXO pubkey)
+  - Lightning invoices (e.g., from the [Ark Test Store](https://signet.2nd.dev/store))
+  - Bitcoin addresses (on-chain)
 - Reset your Ark wallet if needed

 All operations are performed by executing the corresponding `bark` commands in the background.